Dodge County Court Records

 Requests by Phone, Mail, Fax, or Email

 The Clerk of Courts accepts record requests through multiple channels.
-When submitting a request, include the case number (if known), the names of parties, and a description of the specific document sought.
-Provide a phone number so the clerk can arrange payment and delivery.
+When submitting a request, include the case number (if you have it), the names of the parties, and a description of the specific document you need.
+Include a phone number so the clerk can arrange payment and delivery.

 Copy and Certification Fees